aws-samples/ecs-blue-green-global-deployment-with-multiregion-cmk-codepipeline/README.md

 # Global Blue/Green deployments in multiple regions and accounts for ECS Fargate using AWS Codepipeline and Cloudformation

 ## Overview

 - Customer is looking for a deployment from a centralised account to multiple accounts and across regions for a Global application.
 The software development /code development happens only in the centralised account and workload / applications are spread across multiple accounts and across regions.
 The encryption and decryption must happen only with a single CMK Multi region key (covering Disaster Recovery scenario).
 - As per security guidelines from customer, same CMK should be used across regions for encryption and decryption.
 CMK is region specific and it has to be maintained or created in 3 different regions for pipeline artifacts.
 Multi region CMK helps to retain the same key id across regions.
-- Git workflow branching model should be implemented with two branches (develop and main) for merging the codes from develop to main branch with a PR.
+- Gitflow workflow branching model should be implemented with two branches (develop and main) for merging the codes from develop to main branch with a PR.

 ### What is covered here ?
 - This pattern covers all the above requirements and provides a sample IaC setup using AWS cloudformation stacks) to demonstrate this.